Hepatitis B

 Although anyone can get hepatitis B, there are certain groups of people who are more at risk of getting infected.
 These include:

-- Infants born to HBsAg positive pregnant mothers
+• Infants born to HBsAg positive mothers (current infection with hepatitis B)

-- Those born in or travelling to countries with high hepatitis B prevalence
+• Those born in, or travelling to, countries with intermediate or high hepatitis B prevalence

 What is the incubation period for hepatitis B?